-- To monitor regularly the attendance records on the COMPASS system for the given year. - To raise issues regarding attendance at the weekly Year Head meetings. - To liaise with the Student Support Team to address the difficulties surrounding a particular pupil's attendance. - To meet, along with the Deputy Principal, those students for whom attendance or punctuality is a problem in order to discuss the issue. - To contact parents/guardians where unauthorised absences occur or are suspected and/or when patterns of absences are developing and to notify the Deputy Principal of same.
+- To monitor regularly the attendance records on the Compass system for the given year. - To raise issues regarding attendance at the bi-weekly Year Head meetings.

+- To liaise with the Pastoral Care Team to address the difficulties surrounding a particular pupil's attendance. - To meet, along with the Deputy Principal, those students for whom attendance or punctuality is a problem - To contact parents/guardians where unauthorised absences occur or are suspected and/or when patterns of absences are developing and to notify the Deputy Principal of same.